 Fellows are expected to incorporate some level of part-time medicine practice or exposure during the fellowship to maintain their clinical skills.
 Variations based on track are described below.

-Due to the accelerated nature of the combined fellowship track, completion of a master’s degree is not an option.
 This pathway is designed for pathologists who are interested in applying informatics to a clinical laboratory or pathology specialty, especially if the candidate has done substantial training in informatics prior to or during residency.
-The second fellowship can be completed before or after the full year of informatics and can be done at Mass General Brigham or at another site.
-In either case, there must be a close collaboration between the fellowships so that the fellows leave the program ready to apply both informatics and clinical leadership in a subspecialty laboratory or diagnostic group.
+The second fellowship may be completed before or after the full year of informatics and must be done at Mass General Brigham.
+There is a close collaboration between the fellowships so that the fellows leave the program ready to apply both informatics and clinical leadership in a subspecialty laboratory or diagnostic group.
+Please note that a letter signed by program directors of both fellowships and approved by the ABP must be completed before the start of either fellowship.

-To introduce trainees to requirements for subspecialty certification as defined by the American Board of Preventative Medicine
+• To introduce trainees to requirements for subspecialty certification as defined by the American Board of Preventative Medicine and American Board of Pathology

 The trainee will be matched with a mentor from the faculty or informatics professional staff whose area of practice is similar to the trainee’s stated interests.
 The trainee will have the opportunity to shadow this mentor and observe day-to-day activities involved in an active informatics project.
 When possible, the mentor may assign the trainee tasks commensurate with his or her level of familiarity with the project content.